The Three "Selfs" of Indigenous Churches

 Coming up with those three "selfs" was an attempt to highlight how churches needed to move away from being forever tied to missionary leadership and funding.
 Venn wanted to encourage churches to forsake a deadening dependency on foreign initiative, foreign money, and foreign personnel.
 He wanted churches in Kenya to feel like Kenyan churches and churches in Brazil to feel vibrantly Brazilian.

-A case can be made that Venn's original list self-supporting, self-governing, and self- propagating needs to be a bit longer.
-Still, we must acknowledge that Venn did the Church of Jesus Christ a great service by suggesting three criteria of truly indigenous churches, criteria which in no way prevented them from being unashamedly biblical as well as firmly connected to a global denomination.
+A case can be made that Venn's original list of self-supporting, self-governing, and self-propagating needs to be a bit longer.
+Still, we must acknowledge that Venn did the Church of Jesus Christ a great service by suggesting three criteria of truly indigenous churches, criteria which in no way prevented them from being unashamedly biblical while also being firmly connected to a global denomination.

 Discussion questions